alteryx-vue/nyt-connector/README.md

 The result is a beautiful, responsive, performant example of the first Alteryx tool developed using the progressive Vue.js library.

 Vue.js is the perfect lightweight JavaScript framework for use within the Alteryx HTML/JavaScript SDK - especially when performance is a  priority and you're interested in a simple GetConfiguration/SetConfiguration setup.
-Vue.js also has excellenet state-management package integration, making data persistence completely painless.
+Vue.js also has excellent state-management package integration, making data persistence completely painless.
 Throw in a lightweight UI and [axios](https://github.com/axios/axios) (promise-based HTTP client) and building sleek, agile connectors in Alteryx is a cinch!

 ### Requirements